-PEN Sydney expresses public support for Australian journalist Yang Hengjun, who has been detained since January in an unknown location in China on suspicion of endangering national security.
+PEN Sydney expresses public support for Australian journalist Yang Hengjun, who has been detained since January in an unknown location in China.

-For the past 6 months, Yang was held under “residential” surveillance at a prison facility in southern Beijing.
-He was recently relocated to a different “criminal” detention centre in Beijing with the expectation that he will be formally charged with “endangering state security”.
+For the past 7 months, Yang was held under “residential” surveillance at a prison facility in southern Beijing.
+He was recently relocated to a different “criminal” detention centre in Beijing.
+Since that time, China has not explained the reasons for Dr Yang’s detention, nor has it allowed him access to his lawyers or family visits.

 According to the MEAA, at no time during the past six months has Yang’s family or Australian consular officials been told what Yang is alleged to have done.